amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

          (keyup.enter)="updateTodo(todo, updatedTodo.value)">
 </li>
 ```
-Notice that we are adding a local variable in the template `#updateTodo`.
-Then we use it to get the value like `updateTodo.value` and pass it to a function.
+Notice that we are adding a local variable in the template `#updatedTodo`.
+Then we use it to get the value like `updateTodo.value` and pass it to the function `updateTodo`.
 We want to update the variables on `blur` (when you click somewhere else) or on `enter`.
 Let's add the function that updates the value in the component.

 Also, notice that we have a new CSS class applied to the element called `editing`.
 This is going to take care through CSS to hide and show the input element when needed.

+Give it a try, double click on any task!

+If you press <kbd>enter</kbd> you would notice an error in the console `ERROR TypeError: _co.updateTodo is not a function`.
+That's because we haven't defined `updateTodo` yet:

 ```javascript src/app/todo/todo.component.ts
 updateTodo(todo, newValue) {